Different types of investment Active vs passive investment

 Passive investment funds will simply track a market, and charge far less in comparison.
 The funds are essentially run by computer and will buy all of the assets in a particular market, or the majority, to give you a return that reflects how the market is performing.
-Find out more about passively managed funds in our guide to understanding tracker funds and ETFs.

 What are the problems with active management?

 Contrary to the impression you might get from the advertising produced by the funds industry, very few active fund managers are able to consistently outperform the markets they aspire to beat.
 For example, analysis of the UK All Companies sector at the end of 2010 showed that only 24% of actively managed funds managed to beat the benchmark stock market (the FTSE All Share) over the previous decade.